wozo/Leaflet-Maps-Marker/readme.txt

 * NEW: Slovak translation thanks to Zdenko Podobny
 * NEW: added config options for marker icons and shadow image in settings (size, offset...)
 * NEW: show marker icons directory (especially needed for blogs on WordPress Multisite installations)
+* NEW: option to show marker name as icon tooltip (enabled by default)
+* NEW: added routing provider OSRM - [http://map.project-osrm.org](http://map.project-osrm.org)
+* NEW: option to customize Google Maps base domain
 * CHANGED: secure loading of Google API via https instead of http
 * CHANGED: enhanced Google Maps language localization options (for maps, directions and autocomplete)
 * CHANGED: optimized usability for forms and marker icon selection on backend